diku-dk/RenalVesselSeg/README.md

 Currently, it only works for gray-scale images with a binary segmentation task.
-Therefore, the image should either not have an additional dimension or must have an additional dimension of length 1. label at a given voxel should be an integer representing the class at the given position, with the foreground class denoted '1' and background class denoted '0'.
+Therefore, the image should either not have an additional dimension or must have an additional dimension of length 1. label at a given voxel should be an integer representing the class at the given position, with foreground class denoted '1' and background class denoted '0'.